GfSE/SAF-Specification/stakeholders.md

 * What is the possible harm in utilizing the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements on physical level?
-* What items (energy, material, information, etc.) are exchanged within the system?

-  ***Rationale:  In my role, I use them as basis for understanding interfaces on logical or physical level.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational exchanges do operational performers need to consume or provide?
+* What physical items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on physical level.***
 * What shall be validated to the customer at system level?
-* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
-* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which interface partners does the system have?

   ***Rationale:  In my role, I need to assess if  interfaces can impose safety hazards.***
+* Which kind of conceptual items (energy, material, information, etc.)  have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
+* Which kind of physical items(energy, material, information, etc.) definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which modes and states does the system have?
 * Who provides the inputs to a critical function?
 # Security Expert